KnowledgeIsEverything0/Cypress/README.md

 Grabdocs Cypress Automation – README
 Overview

+The 00_Bookmark.cy.js contains code that tests certain functions of the bookmark feature in an webapp called Grabdocs

-This project contains end-to-end Cypress tests written to validate core functionality of the Grabdocs web application, including:
+This project also contains end-to-end Cypress tests written to validate core functionality of other Grabdocs functions, including:

 Login